bioidiap/docs/instructions/development.md

 Do document your functions, classes and methods with some docstring.

-Try use python typing for your functions and methods arguments.
+Try to use python typing for your functions and methods arguments.

 ``` python
 def append_suffix(string: str, suffix: str) -> str: